DedalusProject/dedalus/docs/pages/installation.rst

 You can check this by making sure that ``which pip3`` and ``which python3`` reside in the same location.
 If not, use ``python3 -m pip`` instead of ``pip3`` in the following commands.

+**Note**: it is strongly recommended that you disable threading, as described on the :doc:`performance_tips` page, when running Dedalus.
+This is done automatically when Dedalus is installed using the conda procedure above, but must be done manually otherwise.

 Installing from PyPI
 --------------------